aarjunsrinivasan/AR-TAG-Detection-OpenCV/README.md

 # Overview

-The project focuses on detecting a custom AR Tag (a form of feducial marker), that is used for obtaining a point of reference in the real world, such as in augmented reality applications.
+This project focuses on detecting a custom AR Tag (a form of feducial marker), that is used for obtaining a point of reference in the real world, such as in augmented reality applications.
 The two aspects to using an AR Tag: detection and tracking, has been implemented in this project.
 Following are the 2 stages:
 - Detection: Involves finding the AR Tag from a given frame in the video sequence